Why do women like tall men?

-Fiction: If you are “short,” you can’t do anything if women prefer tall guys.
+Fiction: If you are “short,” you can’t do anything if women’s preference is tall over short men.

 How do we know this is fiction?

-Because through our experience coaching hundreds of men who have run the spectrum of sizes and shapes, we know vibe and connection matter more.
+Because through our experience coaching hundreds of men who have run the spectrum of sizes and shapes, we know that vibe and connection matter more than specific physical appearance.

-Yes, some women make judgements based solely on physical criteria, but they’re on the extreme side of the bell curve.
+Yes, some women make judgments based solely on physical criteria, but they’re on the extreme side of the bell curve.

-Most women are willing to go on dates with men of all heights, even if they have a “preference” for taller men (more on this in a bit).
+Most women are willing to go on dates with men of all heights, even if they have a “preference” for taller men rather than shorter men (more on this in a bit).

 This puts the emphasis on the face-to-face meeting, and here’s the truth: